ChavaO777/WhatsAppParser/README.md

 ## Have you ever wanted to know some facts from a chat?
 WhatsAppParser is for you!

-Parser of a "_chat.txt" file exported from a WhatsApp chat.
+Parser of a "_chat.txt" file exported from a WhatsApp chat and get analytics about the conversation.

 ## Dependencies